Wizards - the ideas

 It gets trickier when you decide to change things1

-Suppose you want to DELETE a move you don't like any more.
+Suppose you want to DELETE a move you decided that you don't like.

 You want to delete it on the Moves tab.